A Beginnerβs Guide to Bending ABS Plastic Sheets and Rods

 - Flame-retardant clothing or shop apron

-And never try bending materials over the abs plastic bending temperature rating or you could cause rapid decomposition rather than softening.
-ABS generally begins to rapidly decompose past 300°F which creates toxic fumes.
+β οΈ CRITICAL WARNING: Never try bending materials over the ABS plastic bending temperature rating or you could cause rapid decomposition rather than softening.
+ABS generally begins to rapidly decompose past 300Β°F which creates toxic fumes.
+Always work in a well-ventilated area.

 Okay, you've got your essential ABS bending tools assembled - great!
 Now let's look at how to actually bend this popular plastic.